amarrr11/CRM-Genie/README.md

-# AI-Powered CRM System
+# AI-Powered CRM System (CRM Genie)

-A modern, intelligent Customer Relationship Management (CRM) system that leverages AI for analytics, Google OAuth for secure login, and automated email marketing.
-Built for businesses to manage customers, run campaigns, and gain insights with ease.
+A modern, intelligent Customer Relationship Management (CRM) system that leverages **LangChain** and **AI agents** for advanced business intelligence, Google OAuth for secure login, and automated email marketing.
+Built for businesses to manage customers, run campaigns, and gain predictive insights with ease.

 ---